hexbatch/hbc-things/README.md

 As it is, too embedded to do anything with unless the rest of the code is brought up alongside it.
 This is too complex for me

-So, it needs to be a data type by itself, outside of the project.
+So, it needs to be a data type by itself, outside** the project.

 Description of this
 * it has three types: api, actions, rules!!